 1919 – The Kool Kooshion seat cover uses small springs to hold drivers about a half-inch above the car seat, allowing air to circulate underneath them and behind their backs.
 It basically allows the sweat on your back to evaporate and help keep you cool.
-The Kool Kooshion is actually still sold today at major retailers.
+In fact, the Kool Kooshion is still sold today at major retailers.

-1921 – The Knapp Limo-Sedan Fan is a small electric fan that can be added to the inside of a car (since most cars are now enclosed).
-Such fans still don’t cool the air, though; they just create a breeze and help evaporate sweat.
+1921 – At this point, most cars are now enclosed.
+The Knapp Limo-Sedan Fan is a small electric fan that can be added to the inside of a car.
+Such fans still don’t cool the air, though – they just create a breeze and help evaporate sweat.

 1953 – Eight years after the end of the war, A/C finally returns to the automotive industry.
 Several manufacturers offer A/C as an option, all of them being rear-mounted systems not much different from what Packard used in 1939.